-Prerequisite: Completion of NRSR 21 with grade of "C" or better Hours: 387 (104 lecture, 283 laboratory)
+Prerequisite: Completion or equivalent of NRSR 21 with grade of "C" or better as determined by Dean/department chair

 Theory and correlated clinical practice related to utilizing the nursing process based on Roy's Adaptation Model to promote adaptation by adult and pediatric clients and their families experiencing common and/or remedial illnesses/stressors.
 Students further develop skills and apply theory introduced in NRSR 21 in varied and more complex settings, and gain additional theory and skills related to new clinical areas and levels of responsibility. (letter grade only) (CSU)